dglaeser/xpress/README.md

 ```

 Note also that the library provides a mechanism that allows you to hook into custom operator implementation on your tensor types,
-by specializing the respective traits in the namespace `xp::operators::traits` (see any of the available operators).
+by specializing the respective traits in the namespace `xp::operators::traits` (see any of the available operators in [src/xpress/operators](src/xpress/operators)).

 ## Contribution guidelines

 Contributions are highly welcome!
 For bug reports, please file an [issue](https://github.com/dglaeser/xpress/issues).
-If you want to contribute with features, improvements or bug fixes please fork this project and open a merge request into the main branch of this repository.
+If you want to contribute with features, improvements or bug fixes please fork this project and open a pull request into the main branch of this repository.

 ## Acknowledgements